Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 eCommerce businesses focus primarily on this kind of marketing.

 Affiliate marketing is where businesses collaborate with third parties to advertise their products and services.

 They are made to drive traffic or generate leads, against which they are paid a pre-defined commission by the company.

 This is done when a brand prefers not to invest efforts in inbound marketing, and the affiliate marketers understand the audience behavior, patterns and run ads or posts on blogs, social media, or websites to gain attention.

 Affiliate marketing is also synonymous with product or service recommendations.

 This one type of marketing includes establishing a conversation between a brand and its audience.

-This means, companies do not promote a particular product or service at a time.
-Rather, they talk about the brand in its entirety, selling the purpose and problem it is solving.
+This means companies do not promote a particular product or service at a point in time.
+Rather, they talk about the brand in its entirety, selling the purpose and the problem it is solving.

 5. Content marketing